liodali/ContainerPub/docs/SECURITY.md

 ## Security Architecture

-### 1. Function Analysis (Pre-Deployment)
+### 1. Function Analysis (Client-Side Pre-Deployment)

+**Analysis is now performed on the client side (CLI) before deployment.**

-Before a function is deployed, it undergoes rigorous static analysis:
+Before a function is uploaded to the server, the CLI performs rigorous static analysis locally:

 #### Analysis Components